-If you’re looking for something creamy, delicious, oil-free, vegan, and chock full of garlic, then you might want to bookmark this page because you’ll be coming back for this raw vegan garlic sauce!
+If you’re looking for something creamy, delicious, oil-free, vegan, and chock full of garlic, you might want to bookmark this page because you’ll be coming back for this raw vegan garlic sauce!

 Creamy Vegan Sunflower-Based Sauce

 How did it happen?
 I saw a recipe for vegan sour cream that used raw sunflower seeds instead of cashews.
 No surprise there, just about everyone who makes vegan cream sauces and cheeses has used raw cashews.
-But they are a bit expensive, and I’m sure there are vegans with cashew allergies that just can’t take another cashew based cream sauce.
+But they are a bit expensive, and I’m sure there are vegans with cashew allergies that just can’t take another cashew-based cream sauce.

 So I figured, why not?
-If it comes out well, maybe it’s worth substituting raw sunflower seeds in other cashew based recipes.
+If it comes out well, maybe it’s worth substituting raw sunflower seeds in other cashew-based recipes.

-We Scream for Vegan Sour Cream
+We Scream for Vegan Sour Cream That Didn’t Work

 And there we were, with a blender full of the not-so-sour-cream.
 We both hate to waste food, so I started throwing in this and that.
 Greg and I kept sticking our fingers in to taste it after each tweak.
 Finally, he looked at me and said, “Write down everything you put in that before you forget.”
 So, I did.

-Where to Put A Vegan Garlic Sauce
+Where to Use Vegan Garlic Sauce

 Make It Your Own